degitaccount/kickstarter-analysis/README.md

 * Goal amounts do not appear to be correlated to campaign cancelations.

-* There is mostly an inverse relationship between the percentage successful and percentage failed for any given goal amount.
+* There is an inverse relationship between the _percentage successful_ and _percentage failed_ for any given goal amount, except for the points where the two lines intersect.

 **What are some limitations of this dataset?**